RanbirAulakh/elegant.io/_posts/2014-05-25-welcome-aboard.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome Aboard!"
 date:   2014-05-24 12:35:13
-categories: jekyll update
+categories: welcome
-comments: true
 ---

+Hello visitors!

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.